coriolinus/aoctool/README.md

 aoc init
 ```

-Assuming the current directory is a cargo workspace, this command will  create
+Within the configured year (if set) or in the current directory, this command will create a new
-a new sub-crate and add it to the workspace, as well as downloading the
+sub-crate and add it to the workspace, as well as downloading the problem's input.
+Inputs are saved
-problem's input.
-Inputs are saved to a canonical directory.
-The sub-crate will
+to a canonical directory.
+The sub-crate will be named for the day in question, so it can then be run
-be named for the day in question, so it can then be run like
+like

 ```bash
 cargo run -p day01 -- --part2